jonbakerlab/jonbakerlab.github.io/blog/index.md

 description: "Posts and updates from the Baker Lab"
 ---

-Welcome to our lab's blog!
+Welcome to The Baker Lab blog!
-All blog posts below are automatically generated from the `_posts/` folder.
+Below we have posts that share research or thoughts that may or may not make it into a peer-reviewed publication in a timely manner, but may be useful to the community.

 {% include post-list.html %}